yinacobian/ViromicsWorkshop/README.md

 ## 3. Phage Genome Assembly

+3.1 Subsampling the reads

+3.2 Denovo assembly with SPADes

+3.3 Assembly visualization with BANDAGE

 ## 4. Metagenomes to target databases using FRAP

 4.1 Metagenome to viral refseq using FRAP